 To attract and retain key executive officers, the Company has entered into executive agreements that include severance and change of control benefits.
 In the event or threat of a change of control transaction, we believe that these agreements reduce uncertainty and provide compensation for the significant levels of executive engagement and support required during an ownership transition that may result in the termination of their employment.
-The severance arrangements generally provide that, upon termination of the NEO's employment by the Company without cause, by the NEO for good reason or due to death or disability of the NEO (except Messrs.
+Except Mr. Hobbs, the severance arrangements for the NEOs generally provide that, upon termination of the NEO's employment by the Company without cause, by the NEO for good reason or due to death or disability of the NEO (except Messrs.
 Raiford, Bruny and Scarfo), the NEO is entitled to certain severance payments and benefits as described below.
+Mr. Hobbs entered into a separation agreement in connection with the termination of his employment with the Company as of December 31, 2019.
+Additionally, Mr. McClelland, our President and Chief Executive Officer as of March 1, 2020, is also entitled to certain severance and change in control benefits.
+For a general description of such benefits, see " Post-2019 Executive Compensation Matters" above.